openhab/openhab-docs/addons/actions.md

 ### Configuration

-#### PaperUI
+#### UI

-In PaperUI one has the ability to configure which days of the week are considered weekends and set your country, region, and city.
+In UI one has the ability to configure which days of the week are considered weekends and set your country, region, and city.
 If no country is provided the service uses your system default locale settings.
-Browse to Configuration and System and scroll down to the Ephemeris section.
+Browse to Settings -> Ephemeris.
 Setting the country, region and optionally city will cause Ephemeris to use the list of bank holidays defined for that location by [Jollyday](https://github.com/svendiedrichsen/jollyday).
 You can find the XML file for your country [here](https://github.com/svendiedrichsen/jollyday/tree/master/src/main/resources/holidays).
 You can find the localized mapping files that map between the holiday name in the XML and your preferred language [here](https://github.com/svendiedrichsen/jollyday/tree/master/src/main/resources/descriptions).